rakvat/transform-social.org/content/en/texts/tools.md

 the amount of money earned minus the amount of labor done).
 I would argue that we should experiment with utility functions based on the happiness of communities or even the whole population and the ecological system as the well-being of others has an impact on everyone's mental health.
-Also, the concept of individual happiness should be questioned as a false assumption of neo- liberal thinking.
+Also, the concept of individual happiness should be questioned as a false assumption of neo-liberal thinking.

 Critics of the market equilibrium theory say that equilibriums don't match the reality of non-local markets.
 Colander (2008) et al. argue that living systems rarely are in equilibrium although the